 Do you have to let the gnocchi thaw Gnocchi before heating?

-Not!
-The result could be unfavorable.
+No!
 Your gnocchi might crumble.
 Don’t thaw them before heating them.
-Simply bring the salted water to a boil, then heat portions in tiny portions for small amounts of time.
+Simply bring the salted water to a boil, then heat tiny portions for small amounts of time.